magmax/python-pluginloader/README.rst

 - ``filename``: File name to be loaded.
 - ``onlyif``: Value or function that will be called with each class found.
 It will skip the plugin if this function returns :code:`False`.
+- ``context``: Dict with the context where the method should be loaded in.
+It usually will map a class, function or variable name to the class, function or value in the main program, so it can be used within the plugin.

 :code:`load_directory(path, onlyif=None, recursive=False))`